autmn-lab/posto_tool/README.md

 The main results of the Jet Model study are shown in **Figures A.2 and A.3** in the above draft.

 Once the tool is downloaded and properly set up, these experimental results can be reproduced using the [`artEval.py`](https://github.com/autmn-lab/posto_tool/blob/master/artEval.py) script.
 Detailed steps are provided in **Appendix A**.

+_(Estimated time: 2-15 mins)_

 For example, to recreate the result shown in **Figure A.2a** (and similarly **Figures A.2b, A.2c, …, A.3c, and A.3d**), execute the following command: